-The innovative multi-level map screen serves as a background and platform for performers to play off of, featuring nearly 1 million pixels and more than 35,000 square inches of LED screen surface.
+The innovative multi-level map screen serves as a background and platform for performers to a playoff, featuring nearly 1 million pixels and more than 35,000 square inches of the LED screen surface.
 Sections of the map are moved on wagons that weigh more than 9,000 pounds each.
-It’s a modern element of Disney magic that sets this show apart from predecessors.
+It’s a modern element of Disney magic that sets this show apart from its predecessors.

-It also give Mickey a chance to conjure some magic as he disappears into the map during the show, joining Yen Sid in becoming an animated version of himself.
+It also gives Mickey a chance to conjure some magic as he disappears into the map during the show, joining Yen Sid in becoming an animated version of himself.

 Video: Rapunzel and Flynn Rider sing “I See The Light” in Princess medley at Disneyland

 But King Louie’s toe-tapping performance accompanied by an excited trumpet player definitely keeps the crowd excited.
 And King Louie himself appears more animated than ever before, not only dancing wildly but also blinking his eyes and moving his mouth along with the words.

 Ultimately, the live performers make “Mickey and the Magical Map” connect with the audience, even running out into the crowd at times during the 22-minute show.
 More than 900 hopefuls auditioned for the show, and the final company includes more than 50 dancers and singers.
 By tomorrow’s opening day, the “Mickey and the Magical Map” cast will have spent more than 40 days of rehearsal and training.